coinnovationlab/barefoot/README.md

 ```
 bash osm/import.sh
 ```
-If it doesn't work, just open *import.sh* with any text editor, copy its entire content and paste it in the terminal to execute it.
+If it doesn't work, just open *import.sh* with any text editor, copy its entire content and paste it into the terminal to execute it.

 It may take a while to complete, depending on the size of the OpenStreetMap extract you provided (roughly 30 minutes for 150MB).